karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 I've used the [End to End Learning Architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia.

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 filter sizes and depths 24, 36 and 48 (`utils.py` lines 124 to 128).
+I've used 3x3 filter size with depth of 64 twice after the previous filters.
+Every layer has been passed into a dropout layer so as to avoid overfitting.
+Then I flattened out the data and used dense layers with ELU activations to get the fianl steering angle.

-The model includes Exponential Linear Units (ELU) layers to introduce nonlinearities (in `model.py` lines ), and the data is normalized in the model using a Keras lambda layer (in `model.py` lines ).
-It also uses dropout layers to avoid overfitting.
+The model includes Exponential Linear Units (ELU) layers to introduce nonlinearities (in `model.py` lines 124 to 139), and the normalized data is fed to model using the preprocessed images from the function `preprocessimage` (in `utils.py` lines 27 to 34).
+It also uses dropout layers after every almost every layer to avoid overfitting.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (`model.py` lines 21).
+The model contains dropout layers in order to reduce overfitting (`utils.py` lines 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (`model.py` lines 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (`model.py` line blah).
+The model used an adam optimizer, so the learning rate was not tuned manually (`model.py` lines 120 to 141).

 #### 4. Appropriate training data